Black Sabbath: 1976–1979: Technical Ecstasy, Never Say Die!, and Osbourne's departure

 Black Sabbath began work for their next album at Criteria Studios in Miami, Florida, in June 1976.
 To expand their sound, the band added keyboard player Gerald Woodroffe, who also had appeared to a lesser extent on Sabotage.
-During the recording of Technical Ecstasy, Osbourne admits that he began losing interest in Black Sabbath and began to consider the possibility of working with other musicians.
+During the recording of Technical Ecstasy, Osbourne admitted that he began losing interest in Black Sabbath and began to consider the possibility of working with other musicians.
 Recording of Technical Ecstasy was difficult; by the time the album was completed, Osbourne was admitted to Stafford County Asylum in Britain.
-It was released on 25 September 1976 to mixed reviews, and – for the first time – later music critics gave the album less favourable retrospective reviews; two decades after its release, AllMusic gave the album two stars, and noted that the band was "unravelling at an alarming rate".
+It was released on 22 October 1976 to mixed reviews, and – for the first time – later music critics gave the album less favourable retrospective reviews; two decades after its release, AllMusic gave the album two stars, and noted that the band was "unravelling at an alarming rate".
 The album featured less of the doomy, ominous sound of previous efforts, and incorporated more synthesisers and uptempo rock songs.
-Technical Ecstasy failed to reach the top 50 in the U.S. and was the band's second consecutive release not to achieve Platinum status, although it was later certified Gold in 1997.
+Technical Ecstasy failed to reach the top 50 in the US and was the band's second consecutive release not to achieve Platinum status, although it was later certified Gold in 1997.
 The album included "Dirty Women", which remains a live staple, as well as Ward's first lead vocal on the song "It's Alright".
-Touring in support of Technical Ecstasy began in November 1976, with openers Boston and Ted Nugent in the U.S., and completed in Europe with AC/DC in April 1977.
+Touring in support of Technical Ecstasy began in November 1976, with openers Boston and Ted Nugent in the US, and completed in Europe with AC/DC in April 1977.